 Luke wrote his two books (Luke and Acts) about Jesus and the early church with a special emphasis that Jesus and his early followers in the church did nothing illegal.
-That emphasis included this Roman commander's conclusion that Paul had done "nothing worthy of imprisonment or death."
-In fact, the commanders (sometimes called centurions) were very favorable and some even became believers, as did other soldiers.* Luke wrote his two volumes to a person, or group, represented by the name Theophilus,** which means "God-lover" or "friend of God."
-We meet this group of people, also called "God-fearing Gentiles," all throughout Acts** — Gentiles who have seeking hearts and are searching for God and the truth of his grace.
-For us as believers two thousand years later, Luke's emphasis should remind us that Christianity isn't anti-government or anti-society or illegal, but is an open door for those seeking God in every nation, culture, and language to find Jesus (Revelation 7:9-12; cf. Acts 1:8).
+That emphasis included Luke's account of this Roman commander's conclusion that Paul had done "nothing worthy of imprisonment or death."
+In fact, the commanders (sometimes called centurions in other translations) were very favorable and some even became believers, as did other soldiers.* Luke wrote his two volumes to a person, or group, represented by the name Theophilus,** which means "God-lover" or "friend of God."
+We meet this group of people, also called "God-fearing Gentiles," all throughout Acts** — they were Gentiles who had seeking hearts and were searching for God and the truth of his grace.
+For us as believers two thousand years later, Luke's emphasis should remind us that Christianity isn't anti-government or anti-society or purposefully devoted to illegal activities, but is an open door for those seeking God in every nation, culture, and language to find Jesus (Revelation 7:9-12; cf. Acts 1:8).

 Open my eyes, dear Father, to those around me who love you and are seeking the truth about you, but who have not found Jesus.
-Guide me, use me, and please give me the disposition and words that make your love, grace, mercy, and salvation in Jesus attractive to them.
+Please guide me, use me, and give me the disposition and words that make your love, grace, mercy, and salvation in Jesus attractive to them.
 For the cause of Christ, I pray this in the Lord's name.
 Amen.

 Unstoppable! is a one-year devotional guide through the book of Acts.
 Each devotional consists of a scripture passage, a reflection and a prayer.
 The reflection opens up the day's scripture and shows how it challenges one to live for Jesus.